appcues/appcues-android-sdk/CONTRIBUTING.md

 Pull requests are always welcome, but before working on a large change or something that changes the API, it is best to open an issue first to discuss it with the maintainers.

-When in doubt, keep your merge requests small.
+When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
-It's always best to create two smaller MRs than one big one.
+It's always best to create two smaller PRs than one big one.

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.

-### Increasing the chance of a MR being accepted
+### Increasing the chance of a PR being accepted

-We will only accept a merge request for which all tests pass.
+We will only accept a pull request for which all tests pass.
 Make sure the following is true:

 - The branch is targeted at `main`.
 - The branch is not behind its target.